 The Pears Maudsley Centre for Children and Young People is set to be the world-leading centre for child and adolescent mental health.
-Developed by the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London, South London and Maudsley NHS Foundation Trust, and the Maudsley Charity, the centre will bring together clinicians from the UK’s largest NHS provider of specialist child and adolescent mental health services to work with the largest group of mental health scientists and clinical academics in Europe.
+Developed by the King's Maudsley Partnership, a unique collaboration the Institute of Psychiatry, Psychology & Neuroscience at King’s College London, South London and Maudsley NHS Foundation Trust and the Maudsley Charity, the centre will bring together clinical and academic excellence to ensure that research is translated into practical treatments to benefit young people in the shortest possible time.

 Watch the video below to learn more about the Pears Maudsley Centre

 “There is no other place like this on our planet that is bringing together clinicians, with the researchers, with the young people and families and with the education to support them with the latest technologies to move the field ahead.
 So, I applaud the comprehensiveness and boldness of our ambition and hope this will serve the local community and our nation and is also a beacon to the world of mental health and at the moment the world needs such a place for young people”